Ransomware attacks: 12 practical ways to mitigate your risk in 2024

-They have also labelled ransomware attacks the most serious of the cybercrime threats to Australia, in their Annual Cyber threat report 2021, due to the high financial impact and other disruptive impacts it has on victims and the broader community.
+They also maintain that ransomware attacks are still one of the most destructive cybercrime threats faced by Australian Businesses along with Business Email Compromise and Denial of Service Attacks, due to the high financial impact and other disruptive impacts it has on those affected.

 As a Managed Detection and Response (MDR) provider, we’ve taken stock of the ubiquitous ransomware attacks targeting Australian businesses of all sizes, and what this means for our own preemptive efforts.
 Cyber Audit Team (CAT) explored the most recent attacks in Australia to provide practical and affordable mechanisms to mitigate the risks to your business.